-Before setting financial goals, clarify your values and create a vision for you life.
+Before setting financial goals, clarify your values and create a vision for your life.
 Taking this necessary step will help improve how you manage money.

 What is a vision for life?
 A vision is about your future and how you want to live your life.
-A vision is the big picture that your financial goals is meant to create.
-For example: how does the house, the car, or the clothes create that future you dreamed of? does it make you feel a certain way? and are these things supporting the future you’ve envisioned.
+A vision is a big picture that your financial goals are meant to create.
+For example: how does the house, the car, or the clothes create that future you dreamed of?
+Does it make you feel a certain way?
+And are these things supporting the future you’ve envisioned?

 Table of contents

 What are Financial Goals?